chloeekk/chloeekk.github.io/posts/obsidian-templates/index.md

 For example, `{{date:YYYY-MM-DD HH:mm}}` will output `2026-05-23 14:30`

-## 7 Practical Templates You Can Use Directly
+## 11 Practical Templates You Can Use Directly

-Below are 7 templates that you can copy and use directly, or adjust according to your own needs.
+Below are 11 practical templates that you can copy and use directly, or adjust according to your own needs.

 ### 1. Meeting Notes Template